 - Ask your higher self to bring you the answer to “What can I do to ensure that this turns out positively for me and all concerned?”
 Let go and allow ideas to bubble up naturally during the course of the day.
 Be sure to write down any that inspire you.

 - Write out your question on a note pad before going to sleep.
 Ask your higher self to work on this problem and bring you an answer in a dream.
 Be sure you write down any dreams you so you don’t forget them.
 Memories of dreams are notorious for slipping away very fast!
 Analyze it and you’ll see that the dream will contain the answer you’re looking for.

-Once you learn how to listen and follow your intuition your uncertainty around trusting yourself to make decision will become a thing of the past.
+Once you learn how to listen and follow your intuition your uncertainty around trusting yourself to make decisions will become a thing of the past.